zam3858/MonoDB/README.md

 // Find and retrieve data using wildcard.
 $results = $db->find( 'student', 'bor*' );

-// Find and retrieve data with item and value.
+// Find and retrieve data with index and value.
 $results = $db->find( 'student', [ 'name','borhan' ] );

-// Find and retrieve data with item and value using wildcard.
+// Find and retrieve data with index and value using wildcard.
 $results = $db->find( 'student', [ '*me','*nya*' ] );

 // Store data with expiry time.